asmuth/clip/fnordmetric-doc/src/classic_sending_data.md

 Sending Data
 ------------

-FnordMetric operates on an input stream of "events".
-These events are JSON objects (arbitrary hashmaps).
-A event may look like this:
+The basic unit of input data in FnordMetric is called an event.
+These events are JSON objects (arbitrary hashmaps)  A event may look like this:

     { "_type": "sale", "product_id": 534221, "purchase_value": 2999 }

-There is a small number of keys which have a special meaning, all of them are prefixed with an underscore:

-    fixpaul: special key table
-    - events containing user data (_session, _name)
-    - _namespace
+This page describes how to send these events to FnordMetric.
+To read more about the semantics of the events please see Events and Gauges (FIXPAUL)

 You can choose between a variety of ways to submit these events to FnordMetric: